5 Signs You Need New Brakes

-- How do they sound?
-If they’re squealing or grinding, you have a problem.
-A squeal means your brake pads have worn down to the low pad indicator and need replacing.
-A harsh grinding noise means you’ve gone right through the pads and the metal backing of the brake pad is now contacting the metal rotors, possibly damaging the rotors – a more extensive repair.
+A squeal means your brake pads have worn down to the low pad indicator and need a complete replacement.
+On the other hand, a harsh grinding noise means you’ve gone right through the brake pads and the metal backing of the pad is now contacting the metal rotors, possibly damaging the rotors, which is a more extensive repair.

-- Does your brake pedal vibrate?
-That usually means your rotors are warped from heat stress, the kind you get when you’re driving down a steep hill or stopping a lot in traffic while towing something heavy.
-If either of those activities were part of your recent vacation or work plans, the answer is pretty clear.
+Does your brake pedal vibrate or pulse?
+Your brake pads might be the root of the problem.
+This usually means your brakes are warped from heat stress.
+This can happen from driving down a steep hill or towing something heavy.
+If either of those activities were part of your recent vacation or work plans, it’s probably time to get your brakes checked.
 If not, your wheels may be misaligned.
-A brake mechanic can tell you.

-- Does your brake pedal turn to mush – or catch too hard – when you try to stop?
-Well-maintained brakes grab firmly and ease the car to a timely stop.
-Soft brakes could mean worn brake pads or a hydraulic system leak, which you can check with an old sheet laid under the car overnight.
-A hard brake pedal usually indicates a faulty brake booster.
+Does your brake pedal turn to mush – or catch too hard – when you try to stop?
+This is a common sign that it’s time to get those brakes checked.
+Well-maintained brakes grab firmly and ease the car to a timely stop, while bad brakes are much less responsive.
+Soft brake pads that sink to the floor could mean you need a complete replacement or you have a hydraulic system leak.
+How to tell which one is which?
+Place an old sheet under your car overnight to investigate the problem.
+On the other hand, another sign of faulty brake pads is a stiffened pedal, which usually indicates a faulty brake booster.